-Similar to how you would build a home from earth bags and cob, you can build a root cellar pretty inexpensively as demonstrated in this video:
+In the same way you would build a home from earth bags and cob, you can build a root cellar pretty inexpensively as demonstrated in this video:

 Our ancestors who were homesteaders knew that building their homes near running water such as creeks and streams was beneficial not only for drinking water and cleaning but also for keeping things cool by submerging them in water or storing them in shelves inside the naturally cooler structure.

-A spring house can be a free standing structure built over a natural spring, or next to a creek or stream.
+A spring house can be a free-standing structure built over a natural spring, or next to a creek or stream.
 Ideally it is built into a hill so that at least some of the walls can be made of cool earth.
 If you cannot build into a hill, you can use brick, block, or stone for the walls.

 Things that need very cool temperatures can be kept submerged in airtight containers in the water (milk, butter, etc.) and other items that just need cooler temperatures can be kept on shelves inside the structure.

 You don’t need the fittings or filter so ask for those to be removed.
-More common sizes are 1,000 and 1,200 gallon tanks but one that is 1,500 or more will pay off by providing you more storage space as well as increased headroom for moving about.
+More common sizes are 1,000- and 1,200-gallon tanks but one that is 1,500 or more will pay off by providing you more storage space as well as increased headroom for moving about.

-For a new 1,500 tank that is undamaged, you can plant to spend around $1,000.
-If you can find one, buy a 2,500-gallon tank, which will have 6 foot of headroom inside and new will be about $1,500.
+For a new 1,500 gallon tank that is undamaged, you can plan to spend around $1,000.
+If you can find one, buy a 2,500-gallon tank, which will have 6 feet of headroom inside and new will be about $1,800.
 But don’t buy new until you’ve asked about damaged tanks, discounts for these can be as much as 50%.

 Many people who have a hill available on their property in a good location, will use that hill to build their root cellar.
-Doing this means that you get the benefit of having the earth all around your root cellar but you are at less risk for flooding since you are higher above the water table.
+Doing this means that you get the benefit of having the earth all around your root cellar, but you are at less risk for flooding since you are higher above the water table.

 For a demonstration of the work involved in building a root cellar into a hill, see this video:

 Since your modern root cellar would use very little electricity, it would even be possible to power it using solar power.
-If you’d like to build a more modern root cellar on a grander scale, take a look at what these folks are building:
+If you’d like to build a more modern root cellar on a grander scale, look at what these folks are building: